The Variational Method of Moments: Kernel VMM

 \begin{assumption}[Universal RKHS] For each $i \in [m]$, $K_i$ is $C^\infty$-smooth in both arguments and $\mathcal F_i$ is universal. \end{assumption}

-Next, we require that $\mathcal F$ satisfies some basic regularity conditions.
-These ensure that $\mathcal F$ is well-behaved, and satisfies some nice properties in terms of boundedness and metric entropy, as formalized by \cref{lem:f-properties} in the appendix.
+Next, we require a basic regularity condition on the observed data distribution.
+This together with \cref{asm:rkhs} ensure that $\mathcal F$ is well-behaved with respect to $\rho$, and satisfies some nice properties in terms of boundedness and metric entropy, as formalized by \cref{lem:f-properties} in the appendix.